xentelar/jsonformat/README.md

 # jsonformat

-A custom formatter for Erlang OTP logger that outputs JSON using `jsx`
+A custom formatter for Erlang OTP logger that outputs JSON using `thoas`

 ## Getting Started